7 Shaving Soap Bars For A Smooth, Sustainable Shave

-How to store a shaving soap bar?
+What about how to store a shaving soap bar?

 For a longer life, don’t store it wet or leave it covered with hair or other residues.

-- Palm oil-free: If not totally absent palm oil and its derivatives, we consider RSPO-certified palm oil though it’s not as ideal.
+- Palm oil-free: If not totally absent of palm oil and its derivatives, we consider RSPO-certified palm oil though it’s not as ideal.

-- Thoughtful packaging: We look for recyclable, at the very least, but zero waste is much better.
-Especially considering that aerosol cans and containers are often not recyclable.
+- Thoughtful packaging: We look for recyclable, at the very least, but zero waste is much better—especially considering that aerosol cans and containers are often not recyclable.

-You don’t have to go au natural or embrace an epic beard to be eco friendly.
+You don’t have to go au natural or embrace an epic beard to be eco-friendly.
 A simple zero waste bathroom swap to a shaving soap bar will do the trick!

 In fact, it’s small changes like this (and these other 50 zero waste tips) that can have a significant impact.